Boone Jenner: Finding post-season success, captaincy (2016–2026)

 Jenner returned to the Blue Jackets for the 2022–23 season after spending the offseason recovering from his back injury.
 He returned to the Blue Jackets' top line as a centerman between Laine and newly acquired winger Johnny Gaudreau.
 On December 3, 2022, Jenner tallied his 300th career NHL point with an assist on Laine's second-period goal against the Winnipeg Jets.
 This assist made him the fifth player in franchise history to record 300 or more points as a Blue Jackets player.
 On December 19, 2022, Jenner was placed on injured reserve and scheduled for surgery to repair a fractured thumb.
 He had suffered the injury the previous week against the Florida Panthers and played two games before being placed on injured reserve.
 Jenner missed 11 games after undergoing surgery but returned on January 15 to help the Blue Jackets snap a 10-game road losing streak.
 On January 29, 2023, Jenner played in his 628th game for the Blue Jackets, passing Cam Atkinson for the second most played in franchise history.
 In spite of his achievements during the season, the Blue Jackets finished last in the Eastern Conference and they fired Larsen as head coach.

 During the 2023–24 offseason, reports emerged that new head coach Mike Babcock requested to see personal photos of Blue Jackets players on their cell phones.
 While Jenner and Babock wrote a joint statement refuting these claims, Babcock resigned from his position on September 17, and was replaced with Pascal Vincent.
 Under Vincent, Jenner began the 2023–24 season with his second career hat-trick against the New York Rangers on October 14, 2023.
 His success continued throughout the month and he started November as the Blue Jackets third all-time leading scorer with 174 goals.
 On November 18, Jenner skated in his 675th career game for the Blue Jackets, passing Rick Nash as the franchise's all-time leader in games played.
 When he suffered a broken jaw on December 8, Jenner led the team with 13 goals through 29 games and ranked 15th in the league.
 In spite of his injury, Jenner was the Blue Jackets sole selection for the 2024 NHL All-Star Game.

+Move to Washington (2026–present)

+On July 1, 2026, Jenner signed a four-year, $23 million contract with the Washington Capitals.